uchicago-2025-capp30122/30122-project-treehuggers/milestones/final.md

-### Final Thoughts
+### IV.
+Final Thoughts

 The goal of our project was to evaluate the accessibility of high-quality public parks and green spaces near affordable housing units in Chicago.
-With affordable housing being a pressing issue in growing cities like Chicago, understanding access to recreational public spaces is crucial.
-To achieve this, we developed an index that quantifies accessibility based on ratings, area, and proximity of green spaces to affordable housing units.

 We accomplished what we set out to do.
 We successfully reconciled affordable housing data from the city’s Department of Housing with spatial data from OpenStreetMap and user review data from Yelp and Google.
 This allowed us to assess both the availability and quality of green spaces near affordable housing developments.
 The accessibility index we created provides a meaningful way to compare different developments and identify potential disparities in access to high-quality public spaces.

-Overall, this project met our initial objectives.
 By integrating multiple data sources, we provided a structured approach to evaluating green space accessibility, which can be useful for future urban planning and decision-making for those seeking to redeem affordable housing vouchers within Chicago.